syedpeer/coolLabs.io/about/vision.md

 ## Lighting fast ⚡

-We are developing our apps with high focus on usability, that's we are using the latest technologies available to make it happen.
+We are using the latest web technologies to create the fastest applications as possible.
+It's pretty hard to keep up with the latest trends and technologies, but we are always trying to.

 ## Open source ✌️

-We ❤️️ open source and that's why we open up as much of our applications code as possible to the world, but as we would like to do this awesome fun full-time, we have to make some of our code private.
-After several discussions we think this can work out in long term.
+We ❤️️ open source and that's why we open source as much of our applications code as possible to the world, but as we would like to do this awesome fun full-time, so unfortunately we have to make some of our code private at the moment (currently our backend is private).

 ## CoolLaboration 🗣

 An application without users is not an application, it is just some random spaghetti code.

-We are creating the applications for the people, for you, that's why we rely on your ideas / suggestions.
-We are open for any kind of comment on our existing applications or for new application ideas.
+We are creating these applications for <span class="bg-coollabs text-white px-1">you</span>, so if you have any comment to our existing applications or you have a new idea, but don't know how to start, you can <a href="/contact/" @click.prevent="$router.push('/contact')" class="text-coollabs-dark hover:text-green underline">reach to us anytime.</a>

 ## Secure 🔐

 Security is the most important thing in this century.
 We are living in a world where data is the most valuable product.
 That's why we think your data should be **only** your property.

-<div class="text-center text-bold font-mono py-5">We are not selling your data to any 3rd party!</div>

-Of course to have a good / efficient application, we need to collect some of your data, but only for our internal usage and anonymously to help our apps evolve.
+That is our main point when we publish our applications.

 ## Cost efficient 💰

 Lots of applications / services are pretty good but overpriced and which are free are mostly very limited or misusing your data.

-We are continuously trying to be cheaper and cheaper.
+We are continuously trying to be as good as those, without the negative things.